uli28/ng-dev/Labs/L4-Data/readme.md

     npm i -g json-server
     ```

-- Create a database file for json-server (db.json):
+- Create a database file for json-server (db.json) in the root of the starter project:

     ```
     {